 Talk with your website developer or designer to see if she/he can integrate anything on your website to prevent people from being able to download your images, right click or copy/paste text, etc. If you use WordPress, you might even be able to use a wordpress plugin to stop some theft.

 There might even be something else I’m not aware of that they know of!
-So let them know you’re concerned about copycats taking your content and see if they have any ideas.
+So let them know you’re concerned about copycats taking your content and see if they have any ideas to prevent content theft.

 2. Issue a DMCA Takedown Notice